dbetchkal/NMSIM-Python/README.md

 >a few select `Jupyter` notebooks <br>
 >an `arcpy` toolbox meant for use with ArcGIS Pro <br>

 You can think of `NMSIM-Python` as an “exploded view” of the modelling process, with functions to actualize each *input*, *intermediary*, or *output* filetype used by the software (Figure 1).
 Current design favors scripters working in a project-driven, maximally-flexible environment.
 The `Jupyter` notebooks demonstrate this style of flexible use *[note: they are only truly functional for National Park Service employees due to data-sharing issues.
-Please contact me if you would like to try them - I can figure out how to send you the appropriate data.]* For a deeper dive, interested readers are directed towards [Kirby Heck's work with `DENA-overflights`](https://github.com/dbetchkal/DENA-overflights) as a rich example of `NMSIM-Python` in use.
+Please contact me if you would like to try them - I can figure out how to send you the appropriate data.]* For a rich example of `NMSIM-Python` in use, see [Kirby Heck's work with `DENA-overflights`](https://github.com/dbetchkal/DENA-overflights).

 <img src=https://github.com/dbetchkal/NMSIM-Python/blob/main/static/2021%2012%2022%20NMSIM-Python_flow.png  align=center width=700></img><br>
 *Figure 1.)
 An "exploded view" the NMSIM modelling process as an information flow graph.
-The fundemental architecture is colored in blue.
+The fundamental architecture is colored in blue.
 Useful output types are colored in amber, their respective raw NMSIM outputs in yellow, and input or intermediary file types in beige.
 Jupyter notebooks are green.
 Arcpy toolboxes are red.*

-True batching (i.e., flexible compilation of batch files) should also be implemented, but currently isn’t.
-Batching isn’t purposeful for models containing sequences of isolated events, but as soon as overlapping events feature in a simulation batching *is required.* However, a batching routine would subsume the `NMSIM` Class, so writing it will have to wait until the class is available first!

-Another (quite different) purpose involves records retention for models used in planning or compliance processes.
-It would be ideal to allow public models to be publicly available alongside the documents where they feature prominently.
-Presumably this suggests that model objects should be able to be stored in memory for future reuse (i.e., as a `pickle` or other filetype).
+The second purpose of `NMSIM-Python` is to promote records retention for models used in planning or compliance processes.
+Ideally, public models are publicly available alongside the documents that implement them.
+Thus, `NMSIM-Python` aims to support the storage of model objects for future reuse (i.e., as a `pickle` or other filetype).

 Note: `NMSIM-Python` is a library in active development and therefore should be considered an unstable tool.
 For the same reason it would greatly benefit from the contributions of open-source programmers.
 It could also benefit from curious physicists/geographers/ecologists who have an interest in software testing and application.
+True batching (i.e., flexible compilation of batch files) should also be implemented, but currently isn’t.
+Batching isn’t purposeful for models containing sequences of isolated events, but as soon as overlapping events feature in a simulation batching *is required.* However, a batching routine would subsume the `NMSIM` Class, so writing it will have to wait until the class is available first!

 ---